Skin problems can be a major issue during menopause.

-Menopause is difficult enough without itchy skin.
-But itchy skin does not have to be a problem…
+But it does not have to be a problem…

 What Exactly is Eczema?

-This very annoying and itchy skin rash, which is more of an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
+Eczema is a very annoying and itchy skin rash, which is an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
 Whilst it may affect somebody at any stage of their life, the risk of it increases severely during menopause.

 - Itchy, red patches on the skin.

 - The skin may appear swollen and inflamed even when you do not scratch.

 - Some areas may swell and crack, releasing a clear fluid.

 Skin rashes associated with menopause tend to occur mostly on the face, especially the forehead and nose or on the neck, back, chest, arms and legs.